Louis-CharlesBiron/canvasDotEffect/readme.md

 # What is CanvasDotEffect (CDE)

-**CanvasDotEffect is a lightweight JS library that helps creating customizable and interactive dot based effects using the Canvas API.**
+**CanvasDotEffect is a lightweight JS library that helps create customizable and interactive dot-based effects using the Canvas API.**

 # Table of content
 - Getting Started / Minimal setup
-- Features
 - Classes
     - Canvas
     - Obj